Fact Or Fiction

 It is important to remember that serious diseases attack the young and weak.
 We immunize young children against diseases because infancy is the time when kids are MOST vulnerable to life-threatening illnesses.
 The people at greatest risk of dying from a vaccine-preventable disease are the very young and the very old.
 We vaccinate to save lives.

 Parental concerns about the number of shots your child gets is understandable.
 Compared to when you were vaccinated, kids do get a lot more shots these days.
-However, the number of shots also means that they are protected from lots of diseases.
+However, the increased number of shots also means they are protected against more diseases.

 When your child is vaccinated following the CDC’s recommended vaccine schedule, he or she will have immunity to 14 diseases by the age of two, in as little as 18 shots if using combination vaccines, or as many as 26 shots if using individual antigens.